 Artificial Intelligence: Trends, tools and bloopers

-What should your company be doing with AI?
+What should my company be doing with AI?
 That’s the question everyone is asking right now.
 Is it going to reimagine customer service through the use of chatbots?
 Or is it going to reshape productivity within the business as it allows for employees to create their own workflows that cut down on admin?
 Or is it, perhaps, going to be something entirely unexpected.

 Like the fact that it was first showing signs of promise in the 1970s with ELIZA, an algorithm that showed immense potential in the realm of language recognition and problem solving, and was not just used to win chess tournaments against famous players.